dumberjs/dumberjs.github.io/resources.md

 ## About gulp stream

-In the gulp code sample, [merge2](https://github.com/teambition/merge2) is used to merge multiple gulp stream.
+In the gulp code sample, [merge2](https://github.com/teambition/merge2) is used to merge multiple gulp streams.
 Note gulp actually supports adding streams to pipeline, it was preprocessors (babel and sass) we need to isolate.
 Following code sample uses [gulp-if](https://github.com/robrich/gulp-if) instead of merge2 to do the same thing.

 ```js
 function build() {